 Chow is held up in the Penthouse of one of the Towers, we think it’s supposed to be the Octavius Tower but something really screwy goes on with the footage and the tower they point to seems to be a duplicate of the Augustus Tower rather than the slightly different Octavius.
 It’s a bit illogical and we think there was some Hollywood Post Editing tomfoolery going on to make it seem he is in the tallest tower when they are both approx the same height. (interestingly when they are up on the tower it’s definitely the Augustus Tower, so why they duplicated the shot is a bit confusing)

 Regardless there are extra Caesars Palace Signs added, along with none existent balconies to help with the Narrative.
 When the shooting finally takes place up on the roof, unsurprisingly this is now pure Hollywood magic and the scenes are shot on a sound stage in WB Studios and Green Screened onto the rook of the Palace…sorry to ruin the Magic

 The Parachute scene where Chow soars over the Bellagio Fountains and past the Eiffel Tower is a bit more real, with Highwire Stuntmen and actual Base Jumpers used to get the shots of Chow parachuting over the Vegas Landmarks!

-Chow lands on the Car outside the California Hotel and Casino and careers off down North Main Street to the Plaza Hotel at the end of the Freemont Street Experience (Dressed up as the fictional Las Vegas Club) and deposits him on the floor outside Oscars Steakhouse.
+Chow lands on the Car outside the California Hotel and Casino and careers off down North Main Street to the Plaza Hotel at the end of the Freemont Street Experience (in front of the now defunct Las Vegas Club, which was torn down in place of the Circa) and deposits him, on the floor, outside Oscars Steakhouse.